9 Intestine

 The gut is highly immunogenic and, like the kidney, is sensitive to the presence of circulating donor-specific HLA antibodies.
 It has become clear that donor-specific HLA antibodies (DSAs) are implicated in medium-long term intestinal allograft dysfunction and graft loss.
 21,2221 Berger M, Zeevi A, Farmer DG, et al. Immunologic challenges in small bowel transplantation.
 Am J Transplant, 2012; 12 Suppl 4: S2-8.
 22 Abu-Elmagd KM, Wu G, Costa G, et al. Preformed and de novo donor specific antibodies in visceral transplantation: long-term outcome with special reference to the liver.
 Am J Transplant, 2012; 12(11): 3047-60. ×

-Intestinal transplantation will only be performed in a scenario of a negative donor-recipient cross-match.
+Intestinal transplantation will only be performed upon the review of a virtual crossmatch.
 The difficulty in finding a suitable donor for a given recipient can be predicted during the work-up stage by the assessment of recipient DSAs.
-Recipients with multiple and high-level DSAs will have a high PRA and a high chance of a positive cross-match with most donors.
+Recipients with multiple and high-level DSAs will have a high PRA and a high chance of an incompatible crossmatch with most donors.
+Additional comprehensive information is available within the National Histocompatibility Guidelines: https://tsanz.com.au/storage/Guidelines/TSANZ_ NationalHistocompatibilityAssessmentGuidelineForSolidOrganTransplantation_04.pdf

-Although Luminex technology allows for ‘virtual’ cross-matching, a physical cross-match is done before final recipient selection.
+Although Luminex technology allows for ‘virtual’ crossmatching, a physical crossmatch can be requested for urgent listings where there has been insufficient time for antibody testing.
 This must be factored into the donation process and may delay organ retrieval, especially if the donor is in a regional hospital and the donor’s blood needs to be transported to the state tissue-typing laboratory.
-A cross-match will take the laboratory around 6 hours to perform once the blood is in the laboratory.

 9.6 Allocation